 A reserve study identifies predictable capital improvement projects and recommends a plan for funding those projects over a number of years.
 Appropriate funding of your reserves depends on the accuracy of your study.
-According to Brian Butler, FirstService Residential’s vice president of property management, “We guide boards to have reserve studies updated every 3 to 5 years by a qualified vendor who comes onsite and does a physical inspection of your equipment.”
-Butler says that some companies only do superficial inspections, or “drive-bys,” which aren’t sufficient for an accurate study.
+If you are working with a good property management company, they can help guide your board through the reserve study process and ensure you are working with a reputable and qualified vendor who will come onsite to perform a thorough inspection of your equipment.

-Even if you do fund your reserves based on a well-conducted study, Butler points out that unexpected projects can arise.
-“For example, regulatory requirements for things like elevators and fire systems sometimes change,” he says.
-“There is no way you could foresee that and have the reserves for it.”
+Even if you do fund your reserves based on a well-conducted study, it’s important to remember that unexpected projects can arise.
+Regulatory requirements for things such as elevators and fire systems can change with little notice that you won’t have considered when it comes to your reserve funds.

 If you don’t have enough in your reserve fund for your capital improvement project, you’ll need to find additional financing sources.
 This often means levying a one-time special assessment to cover the shortfall.
 Homeowners rarely welcome a special assessment.
 For one thing, they may see it as an investment that benefits future homeowners more than them.
 An unexpected payment can also create a significant financial hardship for many residents.
 You can reduce this burden by offering the option to make monthly payments rather than pay a lump sum.
 Keep in mind, though, that this could delay your ability to start the project.

-With a loan, your association can access a lump sum of money quickly without requiring that homeowners make a large payment themselves.
-The long repayment period – typically 5, 7 or 10 years –creates less of a financial burden for homeowners, especially if your community management company is able to leverage its buying power to negotiate a low interest rate.
+With a loan, your homeowners association can access a lump sum of money quickly without requiring that residents make a large payment themselves.
+The long repayment period – typically 5, 7 or 10 years – creates less of a financial burden for homeowners, especially if your community management company can leverage its buying power to negotiate a low interest rate.
 Usually, loans can’t be overruled by homeowners, so there is more certainty when your board decides to use one.
-(See your governing documents to verify this.)
+However, you should check your governing documents to verify this.

-One option is to connect with a brokerage firm that can combine the capital markets and treasury management expertise of a bank with a rare in-depth understanding of HOA and condo insurance fundamentals.
-Not every bank understands how to structure a loan for a condominium.
+One option is to connect with a brokerage firm that can combine the capital markets and treasury management expertise of a bank with a rare in-depth understanding of homeowners association insurance fundamentals.
+Not every bank understands how to structure a loan for these kinds of communities.
 “I have personally helped many of our lenders develop and implement lending programs to our boards where the bank did not lend before,” says Jordan Muchnick, vice president of lending and cash management at FirstService Financial.
-FirstService Financial provides financial services for condominiums and HOAs managed by FirstService Residential and can often broker a better loan rate than if your board or other community management company approached a bank on their own.
+FirstService Financial provides financial services for condominiums and homeowners associations managed by FirstService Residential and can often broker a better loan rate than if your board or other community management company approached a bank on their own.
 “Our clients get the advantage of our expertise, market knowledge, credibility, and our leverage over our depository banking partners that yield lower rates, lower costs, and expedited closing time frame.”

 If your board hasn’t updated your association’s reserve study in a while, plan to get that done soon.
 Then do your best to follow the recommendations in it.
 If you need help growing your reserves or identifying the best sources of funding for an imminent capital improvement project, seek out an experienced community management company with robust in-house expertise.